Financial Planning

 There are several life events that could result in a need for financial planning services:

-A financial planner also sometimes referred to as a financial adviser, is someone who looks at a client’s entire situation.
-They help identify objectives and help ensure the client is best positioned to help achieve their objectives.
+A financial planner, also sometimes referred to as a financial adviser, is someone who looks at a client’s entire situation - a ‘holistic’ approach.
+They help identify objectives and help ensure the client is best positioned to help achieve their goals.
 The financial adviser will then present a detailed recommendation which will likely include certain products and solutions.

 Some clients will enter an ongoing agreement with their financial planner.
 This means their plan is regularly reviewed and revised if circumstances or goals change.
 This helps clients stay on track.
 Of course, financial planning is not free, so there has to be a value for the client.